Oblivious Stochastic Composite Optimization: Introduction

 A second approach is based on a technique known as {\em stochastic smoothing}.
 In \cite{daspremont2014stochastic}, for instance, the authors use stochastic smoothing with $k$ random rank one perturbations and target precision $\epsilon >0$ to produce a smooth approximation $F_{k,\epsilon}$, written as follows

-More recently, a different type of stochastic smoothing based on matrix powers with exponent $p\geq 1$ was formulated in \cite{nesterov2023randomized} as:
+More recently, a different type of stochastic smoothing based on matrix powers with exponent $p\geq 1$ was formulated in \cite{nesterov2023randomized} as

-Computing the minimum of an approximate optimization problem, as above, can be more effective depending on the problem structure.
+Computing the minimum of an approximate objective function, as above, can be more effective depending on problem structure.
 A more detailed comparison is given in the introduction of \cite{daspremont2014stochastic} and in \cite{nesterov2023randomized}.
-Here, we will focus on approximate methods.
-From now, we will call $F$ the approximate objective given by a form of stochastic smoothing (it could be $F_{k,\epsilon}$ or $F_p$) and we will suppose $F$ to be convex (which is the case above).
+For solving large scale SDPs, we will call $F$ the approximate objective given by a form of stochastic smoothing (it could be $F_{k,\epsilon}$ or $F_p$) and we will suppose $F$ convex (which is the case above).

-The main challenge with these oracles is that, while we may know that the stochastic gradient norms are bounded or that the objective is smooth, it is typically difficult to accurately estimate the parameters that quantify these properties.
-Note that an over-estimation of these parameters will significantly slow down the algorithms.
-Developing efficient algorithms that do not require a priori knowledge of the starting distance to optimal solutions, and the underlying Lipschitz and/or smoothness constants of the objective will thus produce significant complexity gains.
-This is the goal of our work.

-Having no or partial information on the problem's parameters has a direct impact on the performance of most first order algorithms, as they are used to select step-sizes.
-For the non-smooth case, the Polyak step-size offers a viable alternative \cite{polyak}, but this method requires knowledge of $F_\star := \min F$.
-For the smooth case, line search methods help if the gradient is known exactly \cite{linesearchNesterov,linesearch14}, but designing a stochastic counterpart of line search is still an open question.
-Both cases could be treated by Adagrad methods \cite{adagrad}, but that requires prior knowledge on the diameter $D$ of the feasible set $\mathcal{X}$ and, as we will see in the next part, the convergence rate is not optimal.